theirish81/taskalog/README.md

 ## The problem

 In a microservices architecture, some components emit a message that should cause the execution of certain tasks in other components.
-This may happen directly, using an API call, others may be conveyd by asynchronous systems, such as message queues.
+This may happen directly, using an API call, others may be conveyed by asynchronous systems, such as message queues.

 The completion of a task composed of multiple sub-tasks distributed on different microservices can be hard, whether